softwareunderground/mattermost/notes.md

       iptables should do fine for now
     - At the time there is also no Hetzer firewall configured in the subscription
-7. No backups
+7. Enable backups
-    - Hetzner disk backups add 25% on price, but ideally we should be able to re-init and re-deploy, which reduces the need for backups somewhat
-    - Regular backup should also be in-server configured
+    - We just use a full server backup as our backup solution.
+We can occasionally pg-sql-dump the database (and mattermost data dirs) for additional backups.
 8. No placement groups
     - Not relevant for our needs
 9. No cloud config